aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 **Note : If you already have AWS Organizations enabled in your Management account, you can skip phase 1.**

-3. Change directory to the source folder inside the repository:
+3. Change directory to the source folder inside the guidance repository:

     ```bash
     cd guidance-for-automating-aws-transformations-vmware-deployment/source